Errol Morris

-Errol Mark Morris (born February 5, 1948) is an American film director known for documentaries that interrogate the epistemology of their subjects, and the invention of the Interrotron.
+Errol Mark Morris (born February 5, 1948) is an American film director known for documentaries that interrogate the epistemology of their subjects.
 In 2003, his The Fog of War: Eleven Lessons from the Life of Robert S. McNamara won the Academy Award for Best Documentary Feature.
 His film The Thin Blue Line placed fifth on a Sight & Sound poll of the greatest documentaries ever made.
 Morris is known for making films about unusual subjects; Fast, Cheap & Out of Control interweaves the stories of an animal trainer, a topiary gardener, a robot scientist, and a naked mole-rat specialist.
+Morris invented the Interrotron, an idiosyncratic camera set up that allows an interview subject to look directly at the interviewer’s face while also looking straight at the camera.

 Early life and education

-Morris was born on February 5, 1948, into a Jewish family in Hewlett, New York.
+Errol Mark Morris was born on February 5, 1948, into a Jewish family in Hewlett, New York.
 His father died when he was two and he was raised by his mother, a piano teacher.
 He had one older brother, Noel, who was a computer programmer.
 After being treated for strabismus in childhood, Morris refused to wear an eye patch.
 As a consequence, he has limited sight in one eye and lacks normal stereoscopic vision.

 In the 10th grade, Morris attended The Putney School, a boarding school in Vermont.
 He began playing the cello, spending a summer in France studying music under the acclaimed Nadia Boulanger, who also taught Morris's future collaborator Philip Glass.
 Describing Morris as a teenager, Mark Singer wrote that he "read with a passion the 14-odd Oz books, watched a lot of television, and on a regular basis went with a doting but not quite right maiden aunt ('I guess you'd have to say that Aunt Roz was somewhat demented') to Saturday matinées, where he saw such films as This Island Earth and Creature from the Black Lagoon—horror movies that, viewed again 30 years later, still seem scary to him."